For industrial processes resulting in a hexavalent chromium risk

-Cr(VI) is a recognized human carcinogen that can impact industrial workers in many different occupations.
-It is present in many different compounds that have a variety of industrial applications, e.g. chromate pigments in dyes, paints, inks, and plastics; chromates added as anticorrosive agents to coatings, and chromic acid electroplated onto metal parts.
-Cr(VI) can also be formed when performing “hot work” such as welding on stainless steel, melting chromium metal, or heating refractory bricks in kilns.
-In these situations, the chromium is not originally hexavalent, but the high temperatures involved in the process result in oxidation that converts the chromium to a hexavalent state.
+Hexavalent chromium Cr(VI) is a recognized human carcinogen that can impact industrial workers in various occupations.
+It is present in many different compounds that have a variety of industrial applications.
+Cr(VI) exposures can also occur when performing “hot work” such as welding on stainless steel, melting chromium metal, or heating refractory bricks in kilns.
+IEA’s consultants provide hexavalent chromium safety programs and personal sampling to ensure you are in compliance with OSHA standards.